Sorry. Your application to read and edit this page has been denied due to failure to fill out form 42B in No. 2 pencil, as was clearly stated.

 Dilbert's Bob Bastard, the test engineer who NEVER aproves anything, and enjoys destroying people's dreams and emotionally and financially abusing women.

 Rodney Whosits from Archer, the requisitions officer.
 Played for laughs as strict bureaucrat who cannot be threatened (but can be bribed).
+Also subverted in the sense that his placement is probably for the best, since the ISIS staff have a penchant of taking weapons for personal use, or for sale on the black market.

 Examples of life-and-death matters: